 When everyone in every department feels appreciated and noticed, morale can’t help but rise.
 When you implement an employee wellness program, you’re demonstrating that you value and are supportive, not only for their work performed but also for their overall well-being.

 Enable peer-to-peer celebrations and micro-expressions of gratitude when they notice a job well done.
 Celebrate birthdays, tenures, and any extraordinary achievements.
 Highlight publicly when someone achieves a specific metric, bypasses a personal goal, or marks an important milestone.

 Then, make the rewards as unique as the individual.
 Throw one-size-fits-all gift ideas out the door and consider what the recipient would love.

 Consider experiential rewards with trips to exciting destinations, such as a spa for two, a trip to wine country, or surfing.
 Personalized gift baskets, or a reserved parking space for the next few months!
 Nerd out on thoughtfulness, and you win.

 Pamper your employees with the health and wellness programs, and they’ll less likely jump ship if another offer comes along — even one that involves more money.

 This consideration is a critical one, especially given today’s job climate.
 According to one survey, employee allegiance is waning, with only 42% of employees reporting they feel a strong sense of loyalty to their employers.
 Given that we are in a state of the distributed workforce and contract employee transformation, this makes sense.

-More proof: 58% of surveyed employees said that benefits were an important retention driver and that they’d be more likely to stay with a company with advancement opportunities and a solid corporate culture.
+More proof: 58% of surveyed employees said that benefits were an important retention driver and that they’d be more likely to stay with a company with advancement opportunities and a positive corporate culture.
 Another study found that employees who worked at an office with an active wellness program were less likely to switch jobs in the next 12 months than those who did not (46% versus 52%).